Get 80% off your plan for your first 3 months*

 • Your role: Market products and manage customer relationships without handling inventory

-1. Customer orders: Customer purchases from your online store
+1. Customer orders: A customer purchases from your online store

-2. Order forwarding: You send order details to your supplier
+2. Order forwarding: You send the order details to your supplier

-3. Fulfilment: Supplier packages and ships product directly to customer
+3. Fulfilment: Your supplier packages and ships the product directly to the customer

-4. Delivery: Customer receives product with your branding
+4. Delivery: The customer receives the product with your branding

-• Consumer laws: Your business must comply with the Fair Trading Act and the Consumer Guarantees Act, which protect customers from misleading claims and ensure products are of acceptable quality.
+• Consumer laws: Comply with the Fair Trading Act and Consumer Guarantees Act, which protect customers from misleading claims and ensure acceptable product quality

-Getting these things right from the start helps you build a sustainable business.
-An accountant or bookkeeper can give you advice for your specific situation.
+Getting compliance right from day one helps you avoid penalties and build a sustainable business.
+An accountant or bookkeeper can advise on your specific tax obligations and business structure.

 How to start dropshipping in New Zealand